Bernstein theorem for translating solitons of hypersurfaces: Abstract

 \section{Abstract}

-In this paper, we prove some Bernstein type results for translating solitons of hypersurfaces in $\re^{n+1}$, giving some conditions under which a trantranslating soliton is a hyperplane.
+In this paper, we prove a monotonicity formula and some Bernstein type results for translating solitons of hypersurfaces in $\re^{n+1}$, giving some conditions under which a translating soliton is a hyperplane.
 We also show a gap theorem for the translating soliton of hypersurfaces in $R^{n+k}$, namely, if the $L^n$ norm of the second fundamental form of the soliton is small enough, then it is a hyperplane.